Corey Davis Player Prop Bets for NFL Week 7 | New York vs. New England 10/24/2021

 Matchup vs. New England

-- Davis has averaged 49 receiving yards per game in his four career matchups against the Patriots, 4.5 fewer than his over/under for Sunday's game.
+- In his four matchups against the Patriots, Davis' 49 receiving yards average is 4.5 less than his over/under for Sunday's game (53.5).

-- In four matchups with the Patriots, Davis has had a TD catch, including multiple scores in one game.
+- Davis has caught a touchdown pass against the Patriots twice, and had multiple TDs in one of those games.

-- The Patriots have the NFL's 16th-ranked pass defense this season, allowing 261.0 yards per game through the air.
+- This week Davis will face the NFL's 16th-ranked pass defense (261.0 yards allowed per game).

-- The Patriots have given up nine passing TDs this season (1.5 per game), ranking them ninth among NFL defenses.
+- With nine passing TDs conceded this year, the Patriots defense is ranked ninth in the NFL.

 Recent Performances

-- In his Week 5 matchup with the Falcons, Davis caught four passes for 45 yards while being targeted seven times.
+- In his Week 5 outing against the Falcons, Davis was targeted seven times, totaling 45 yards on four receptions.

-- Over his last three outings, Davis has 13 receptions (24 targets) for 197 yards and one touchdown, averaging 65.7 yards per game.
+- Davis has recorded 197 receiving yards (65.7 per game) and one touchdown, reeling in 13 passes on 24 targets during his last three games.

 Davis' New York Teammates